23 DIY Holiday Decorations You Can Make in 20 Minutes or Less

 Candy Cane String Tree

 Decorating a tree has never been this sweet—or quick!
-To get the look, cut four pieces of twine in successively smaller lengths (our longest piece was 26 inches).
+To get the look, cut four pieces of twine in successively smaller lengths (our longest piece was 26 inches) and grab a big box of candy canes ($15 for 40, Walmart).
 Tie the candy cane hooks onto the twine, spacing each about 2 inches apart, and use tacks or tape to secure the twine ends to the wall.
 Make your unique Christmas tree festive by varying the candy cane colors!

 Red Carnation Letters